adamlu123/Computedxy/README.md

 # Computedxy
-This is a R package which covers baisc statistical computing methods.
+This is an R project which covers several R packages that perform baisc statistical computing methods.

 It is under development right now.
 More functionality will be added.